 Cut and fabricate steel plates so that the primary direction of rolling is parallel to the direction of the member or component main stress.
 For flanges and webs, the direction of rolling is parallel to the flanges unless noted otherwise in the Contract Documents.
-Web splice plates may be rolled parallel to their length.
+Web splice plates may be rolled parallel to their length-with the approval of the Engineer.

-460-4.3.2 Bending:
+460-4.3.2 Cold-Bending:

-460-4.3.2.1 Cold Bending: Fracture critical and non fracture critical plates and bars shall be cold bent, unless otherwise permitted according to the provisions of Section 460-4.3.2.2.
+460-4.3.2.1 General Cold Bending: Submit cold bending procedures to the Engineer for review.
+Perform cold bending in accordance with the AASHTO/AWS D1.5, Bridge Welding Code and the provisions below.
+Do not cold bend fracture critical materials or main load carrying members or components.
+Visually inspect all load points.
+Large dents or upsets will be cause for rejection.
+As a minimum, visually inspect all load points.
+Inspect any potentially damaged areas discovered using magnetic particle examination or ultrasonic examination.
+Fracture critical and non fracture critical plates and bars shall be cold bent, unless otherwise permitted according to the provisions of Section 460-4.3.2.2.

-The minimum bend radii measured to the concave face of the plate, shall be taken as 5.0(t) for all grades and thicknesses of steel conforming to structural steel for bridges, AASHTO M270M/M 270 (ASTM A709/A709M), where 't' is the thickness of the plate in inches.
-For cross-frame or diaphragm connection plates up to 0.75 inches, the minimum bending radii may be taken as 1.5(t).
+The minimum bend radii measured to the concave face of the plate, shall be taken as 5.0t for all grades and thicknesses of steel conforming to structural steel for bridges, AASHTO M270M/M 270 (ASTM A709/A709M), where t is the thickness of the plate in inches.- For cross-frame or diaphragm connection plates up to 0.75 inches, the minimum bending radii may be taken as 1.5t.
 For all other grades of steel the minimum bend radii recommendations from the plate producer shall be followed, but the radii shall not be less than the minimums specified herein.

-Wherever possible, bend lines shall be oriented perpendicular to the direction of final rolling of the plate.
-If the bend lines are parallel to the direction of final rolling, the minimum bend radii shall be increased to 7.5(t).
+Wherever possible, bend lines shall be oriented perpendicular to the direction of final rolling of the plate. -If the bend lines are parallel to the direction of final rolling, the minimum bend radii shall be increased to 7.5t.